gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 Below the chiral symmetry breaking scale ($$\Lambda_\chi \sim 4\pi f_\pi \sim 1$$ GeV),
-the effective theory is ChPT — an expansion in powers of $$p/\Lambda_\chi$$.
+the effective theory is ChPT,
+an expansion in powers of $$p/\Lambda_\chi$$.

 The degrees of freedom: pions and other pseudo-Goldstone bosons.
 The interactions: dictated by the chiral symmetry.

 ChPT is the low-energy effective theory of QCD.
-It is perturbative — in momenta — even though QCD itself is non-perturbative at these scales.
+It is perturbative in momenta, even though QCD itself is non-perturbative at these scales.

 At leading order: